You are here

 Professor Ellynne Dec: This course provides a practical introduction to the creation and use of business forecasts for informing pharmaceutical drug development strategy.
 While the primary emphasis is on commercial forecasting, it also examines other areas such as trial duration, probability of clinical and regulatory success, trial costs, and portfolio optimization.
 Advantages and disadvantages of using forecasts is analyzed and students are introduced to the use of sensitivity analysis and scenario modeling to bridge these challenges.
 Students learn practical Excel tools for building models, performing sensitivity analysis, challenging forecasts and sourcing data.

-Professors Efrem Kamen and Cliff Cramer: This course focuses on how sophisticated investors identify and value attractive medical device, diagnostics and life science tools companies.
+Professor Efrem Kamen: This course focuses on how sophisticated investors identify and value attractive medical device, diagnostics and life science tools companies.
 It provides students with an understanding of the current economic and competitive environment for development and commercialization of new medical technologies, including regulatory, pricing, and reimbursement factors.
 It highlights new emerging technologies in the field, and how to assess such novel technologies and build commercial models for valuation purposes.

 In the News